freepats/muldjordkit/README.txt

 The original MuldjordKit for DrumGuizmo is made by Lars Muldjord.
 Published under the terms of the Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/

+NOTE: Since 2021-01, attribution is required in the "album credits" field, or similiar album linear notes.
+The text is: Drum samples provided by DrumGizmo.org.

 The original README is included below, please notice that some information may not be applicable to this derivative version.

 ----------------------